ZilongJas/IT-Homelabs/README.md

 ## Overview:
-A hands-on project to simulate and document IT administration and security tasks in a homelab environment.
+Hands on projects to simulate and document system administration and network management in a homelab environment.

 ## Table of Contents